2bttns/2bttns/app/README.md

 ### View Your 2bttns Admin Console

-Navigate to [`http://localhost:3262`](http://localhost:3262) in your browser to view your 2bttns admin console.
+Navigate to [`http://localhost:3262`](http://localhost:3262) in your browser to view your 2bttns admin console, or to the proper host and port if you've configured them differently.

 ### Create Admin Users